ayabusa/Rusty-slicer/README.md

 - [x] Port to Windows

 ## Support me
-If you like what I make and if you can afford it consider tipping me ;D
+If you like what I make and if you can afford it consider tipping me ;)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S6V7DYK)